-People with the INTJ personality type are ruthless when it comes to analyzing the usefulness of methods or ideas.
-While some other types would happily accept the argument that things have always been done in this way, INTJs would question and challenge the existing procedures.
+People with the INTJ personality type are ruthless when analyzing the usefulness of methods or ideas.
+While some other types would happily accept the argument that things have always been done this way, INTJs would question and challenge the existing procedures.
 This makes them efficient and impartial decision-makers, often at a very young age.

 These early childhood experiences motivate INTJs to become world-class strategists.

 INTJs are perceptive about systems and strategy and often understand the world as a chess board to be navigated.
 They want to know how systems work and how events proceed: the INTJ usually has a unique ability to foresee logical outcomes.
 They enjoy applying themselves to a project or idea in depth and putting in concentrated effort to achieve their goals.